andjadenic/Sentiment-Analysis/README.md

 ## Hyperparameter tuning
-To find the best values for hidden size, batch size, and learning rate, we list all hyperparameter combinations listed in [utils/config.py]().

-To find the best hyperparameter combination, we use the method `grid_search`, defined in [Experiments/training.py](), that loops over all combinations and stores results in [Experiments/models_info.json]().
+To find the best values for hidden size, batch size, and learning rate, we list all hyperparameter combinations in [utils/config.py]() and use the method `grid_search`, defined in [Experiments/training.py](), that loops over all combinations and stores results in [Experiments/models_info.json]().

+Experiments show the best values for hyperparameters are:
+* batch size =
+* learning rate =
+* hidden size =

-## Evaluation
+## Experiments and Evaluation
-The trained model achieved the following results:
+The model with tuned hyperparameters achieved the following results:
 * Train Loss: , Train Accuracy:
 * Validation Loss: , Validation Accuracy:
 * **Test Loss:** , **Test Accuracy:**

 Method `evaluate_model` that evaluates the trained model is defined in [Experiments/evaluation.py]().

+The loss and accuracy on train and validation datasets in each epoch during the training are showed in the figure below.

 ## GPU Acceleration in PyTorch
 GPUs significantly accelerate training times in deep learning, and PyTorch offers a seamless way to utilize GPUs through its `torch.cuda` module.